lorenzoeusepi77/kubernetes/README.md

-## Following the below steps to create Kubernetes cluster on Centos-7.
+## Following the below steps to create Kubernetes cluster.

 Prerequisites: